billwuqin/draft-bclp-green-terminology/draft-ietf-green-terminology.md

 > DISCUSS: Should we maintain this section?

-## Metrics for DSLAM, MSAN, GPON, and GEPON Equipment
+## Metrics for Access Equipment

-Equipment with line cards working at different profiles/states are characterized with different metric values for each specific profile/state.
+Access Equipment with line cards working at different profiles/states are characterized with different metric values for each specific profile/state.

                           Pport = Peq/Nports[W/port]

+Where:
-Where 'Peq' is the power (in watts) of a fully equipped wireline network equipment with all its line cards working in a specific profile/state.
+* 'Peq' is the power (in watts) of a fully equipped wireline network equipment with all its line cards working in a specific profile/state.

+* 'Nports' is the maximum number of ports served by the broadband network equipment under test.
 The formula is defined in {{L.1310}}.

 ## Metric for Wireless Access Technologies